sid-the-loser/AICC/README.md

 This conversion mode converts files from a whole directory into another directory with a different file extension (collectively change the file extensions of image files to another)

+## How do I run this in Python?

+1. Clone/Download the git repo
+2. Run the `main.py` file using Python3 with all the arguments in place.

+Thats it!

+Heres a list of all the necessary modules to run this project:
+- `pip install pillow`
+- `pip install requests`

 ## How do I build this script on my own?

  Use [pyinstaller](https://pypi.org/project/pyinstaller/)!
 I've provided a reference to building the script [here](https://github.com/sid-the-loser/AICC/blob/main/build.sh) for **linux** and [here](https://github.com/sid-the-loser/AICC/blob/main/build.bat) for **windows**.